eskoimex/simple-chat-app/README.md

 - Sending a Message After Marking Customer Unsatisfied: Once a customer is marked as unsatisfied (e.g., by sending "instantqueue"), they can still continue sending messages, but their satisfaction state is tracked.

+**The QueueService edge cases**:

+- Duplicate Customer in Queue: The same customer cannot be added to the queue more than once.
+If an attempt is made to add the same customer, an error is thrown.

+- Invalid Customer ID: The service handles invalid customer IDs (e.g., null, empty string, or whitespace) - and throws an error to ensure only valid customers are added.

+- Queue Overflow: The queue can have a maximum size (set to 1000 by default).
+If the queue is full, the service throws an error, preventing any further additions.

+- Empty Queue: If no customers are in the queue, calling getQueue() will return an empty array instead of causing errors.

 ### Trade-offs:
 - I opted for an in-memory approach to keep things simple and meet the requirements.
 - No real database or external API interactions, as per the task.